sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 #### Paid Time Off

 Our team tracks paid time off (PTO) using our [a shared Google Doc](https://docs.google.com/spreadsheets/d/1TelNUYufAcYe6pq4NtmmnlaNji_OCq70qklkHoiRIDE/edit?usp=sharing).
 This transparency ensures that we accurately plan sprints and on-call rotations.
 We encourage team members to add their PTO to this calendar as early as possible.
+Please make sure you [submit PTO via Roots](../../../../../benefits-pay-perks/benefits-perks/time-off/submitting-time-off.md) as well.

+We encourage our team to take as much time off to feel refreshed and energized at work, as outlined in our [benefits section](../../../../../benefits-pay-perks/benefits-perks/time-off/index.md).
+Sick days and other urgent PTO does not need to be added to this document.

 #### Making pull requests and asking for code reviews